Andy Donaldson (swimmer)

-Andrew Donaldson (born 10 February 1991 in Irvine, Scotland) is a Scottish-Australian marathon swimmer, motivational speaker, and mental health advocate.
-Donaldson is a multiple world record holder, and the first person to complete the Oceans Seven marathon swim challenge within a single year.
+Andrew Donaldson (born 10 February 1991) is a Scottish-Australian marathon swimmer and advocate for mental health, ocean conservation, and water safety.

-On 19 September 2024, he broke the world record for the Manhattan Island Swim, completing the 45.9 km course in 5 hours, 41 minutes and 48 seconds.
-He holds the record for fastest swim across New Zealand's Cook Strait - the waters between the North and South Islands.
+He is the first person to complete the Oceans Seven marathon swimming challenge within a single year and has broken multiple world records, including for the circumnavigation of Manhattan Island and the Cook Strait crossing between New Zealand's North and South Islands.

-Andrew was voted Man of the Year and Performance of the Year in the World Open Water Swimming Association awards for 2023.
+In 2023, Donaldson was named World Open Water Swimming Association Man of the Year and received the organisation's Performance of the Year award.
+In 2026, he was inducted into the International Marathon Swimming Hall of Fame.

 Early life and career

 Growing up in West Kilbride, Scotland, Donaldson started swimming with the North Ayrshire Amateur Swimming Club at age seven.
-He attended Largs Academy for secondary school, then graduated from Loughborough University in 2012.
-In 2013, he relocated to Perth, Western Australia to pursue professional swimming.
+He attended Largs Academy for secondary school before graduating from Loughborough University in 2012.

+In 2013, he relocated to Perth, Western Australia where he pursued professional swimming before later working in accounting and finance.

-After missing out on his Olympic aspirations, Donaldson retired from competitive swimming in 2016 to work in accounting and finance.
-This period marked a challenging time for him, as he struggled with mental health issues.
-After completing his Chartered Accounting studies, Donaldson took a career break to backpack overseas.
-At the beginning of the COVID-19 pandemic, he was working as a volcano tour guide in Nicaragua.
+After failing to qualify for major international teams, Donaldson retired from competitive swimming in 2016.
+During this period, he experienced mental health challenges while completing his Chartered Accounting studies and working in finance.
+He later took a career break to travel overseas and during the early stages of the COVID-19 pandemic, worked as a volcano tour guide in Nicaragua.

-He returned to Perth in 2020 and rediscovered his passion for swimming, using it as a way to improve both his physical and mental well-being.
-In Perth, Donaldson co-founded Swimclan with his mentor Martin Smoothy to assist adults in learning to swim, improve their health, and pursue personal goals.
-This marked the beginning of his journey back into competitive open-water swimming, where he found new motivation and a renewed sense of purpose.
+Donaldson returned to Perth in 2020 and resumed swimming to improve his physical and mental well-being.
+There, he co-founded Swimclan with Martin Smoothy to help adults improve their swimming, health, and confidence in the water.

-In 2021, Donaldson made a remarkable comeback, winning the 19.7 km Rottnest Channel Swim in Western Australia.
-He continued to build on this momentum by setting a new record in the 34 km Derwent River Big Swim in Tasmania, and won the 25 km Palm Beach to Shelly Beach Swim in Sydney.
+In 2021, Donaldson returned to competitive marathon swimming by winning the 19.7 km Rottnest Channel Swim in Western Australia.
+In 2022, he set a course record in Tasmania's 34 km Derwent River Big Swim and won the 25 km Palm Beach to Shelly Beach Swim in Sydney.